-The topping to these omega rich fish tacos says it all!
-Yep, pickling foods helps preserves nutrients and flavor!
-Vitamins, such as A, D, E and K, are also kept during the pickling process For preboitc vegetables that are naturally fermented (such as garlic, onion, cabbage, and artichokes), pickling can help retain B Vitamins and good bacteria!
+The topping to these omega-rich fish tacos says it all!
+Yep, pickling foods help preserves nutrients and flavor!
+Vitamins, such as A, D, E and K, are also kept during the pickling process For prebiotic vegetables that are naturally fermented (such as garlic, onion, cabbage, and artichokes), pickling can help retain B Vitamins and good bacteria!

 You will need to use paleo tortillas for this recipe.
 We love Seite Almond Flour Tortillas or making our own with Naan Bread.